 This section explains how to change modules in the Slim Select Bay.
 The illustrations show replacement of the DVD-ROM drive with the Slim Select Bay HDD adaptor.
 Therefore, the text refers to those modules.
-However, the procedures are the same for any of the modules: CD-RW/DVD-ROM drive, DVD Multi drive, CD-R/RW drive, Slim Select Bay 2nd battery pack, TOSHIBA Bridge media adaptor with separate tray or weight saver.
+However, the procedures are the same for any of the modules: CD-ROM drive, DVD-ROM drive, CD-RW/DVD-ROM drive, DVD Multi drive, HDD adaptor, Slim Select Bay 2nd battery pack with separate tray or weight saver.

-To avoid injury, do not put your hand into the Slim Select Bay slot.
-Before removing or inserting a second battery pack, turn off the computer's power.
+- 1. To avoid injury, do not put your hand into the Slim Select Bay slot. - Before removing or inserting a second battery pack, turn off the computer's power.

 The TOSHIBA Mobile Extension is preinstalled to support hot swapping under Windows.
-Refer to Chapter 1, Introduction, for information on using this utility to change modules while the computer's power is on.
-If you are using a Bridge media adaptor, you can click the Windows Safety Remove Hardware icon on the System tray (Task Bar) to remove the Bridge media adaptor.
+Refer to Chapter 1, Introduction for information on using this utility to change modules while the computer's power is on.